A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: A Koebe theorem

 \begin{proof}[Proof of Theorem~\ref{t:KoebeHeis}] As remarked in the introduction, it suffices to prove the theorem for the Kor\'{a}nyi distance $d=d_{\mathbb{H}^1}$, as then the corresponding statement for $d_s$ follows.

-Let us first observe that the assumption $\Om\subsetneq \Hei$ also implies that $\Om'=f(\Om)\subsetneq \Hei$.
-Indeed, this is a consequence of the Liouville-type result for entire quasiconformal mappings.
-In the Euclidean setting such a theorem is well-known, see Theorems 17.3 and 17.4 in~\cite{MR0454009}.
-It has been generalized to the setting of $Q$-Loewner spaces and locally quasisymmetric embeddings, see Theorem 13.1 in~\cite{tys2001}.
-In particular, we apply this result to $\Hei$ and upon recalling that quasiconformal mappings are locally quasisymmetric, conclude that $\Om'$ is a proper subset of $\Hei$.
+Let us first observe that the assumption $\Om\subsetneq \Hei$ implies that $\Om'=f(\Om)\subsetneq \Hei$.
+Indeed, this is a consequence of the fact that $\Hei$ is not quasiconformally equivalent to any proper subdomain of $\Hei$ by Theorem 13.1 in~\cite{tys2001}.
+The result in \cite{tys2001} is formulated for $Q$-Loewner spaces and locally quasisymmetric embeddings, hence it applies in particular in our setting.

 We fix an arbitrary point $x_1\in \Omega$ and prove estimate \eqref{eq:KoebeEst} for $x=x_1$.
 To this end, we define